OCA/stock-logistics-warehouse/stock_location_fill_state/README.rst

 - Go to Inventory > Configuration > Warehouse Management > Locations
 - In the list of locations, enable the column visibility 'Fill State'
-- You can filter the locations per 'Empty' or 'Filled' property.
+- You can filter the locations per 'Empty', 'Filled', 'Being Filled' or 'Being Emptied' property.

 Bug Tracker
 ===========